punit-j/position_monitor_cosmjs/README.md

 - Node.js and yarn installed on your system.
 - Ensure you have the required dependencies installed via yarn.
-- Access to a CosmWasm smart contract deployed on the Osmosis network.
 - Set up environment variables using a `.env` file with the required RPC endpoint.

 ## Dependencies